Marlins - Cardinals Prediction, Odds, Pick, How To Watch

 Why The Cardinals Could Cover The Spread

-The Cardinal's offense has not been bad this year, sitting 11th in runs scored and batting average, while sitting seventh in on-base percentage and slugging.
-Yesterday it was Nolan Arenado who was driving in runs, and he leads the team with 20 home runs and 68 RBIs.
-His home run total places him 15th in the majors, while he is sixth in RBIs.
+The Cardinal's offense has not been bad this year, sitting tied for 11th in runs scored and 11th batting average, while sitting seventh in on-base percentage and slugging.
+Yesterday it was Nolan Arenado again who was driving in runs, and he leads the team with 21 home runs, 71 RBIs, and a .286 batting average.
+His home run total places him tied for 13th in the majors, while he is sixth in RBIs.
 Arenado has been on fire in the last month.
-He is hitting .340 in July with a .393 OBP.
-He also has four home runs and seven doubles, which has led to him driving in 14 runs.
-Arenado has added to his month by scoring nine times on the month.
+He is hitting .353 on the month iwth a .410 on-base percentage.
+Arenado has scored ten times and hit five home runs with seven doubles.
+Most impressively, he has 17 RBIs with nine of them coming since the All-Star break.

-Nolan Gorman has come out of the All-Star break hot.
-He is hitting .429 aince the break while hitting two doubles and a home run.
-He leads the team with 11 total bases since the break. and has scored five times.
-While he has four RBIs, he is not the team leader since the break.
-That is Brendan Donovan.
-While playing in just three of the four games he has a double, a triple, and a home run.
-This has led to him driving in six runs, the same as Arenado since the break.
-Meanwhile, Alec Burleson, Ivan Herrera, and Paul DeJong all join Nolan Gorman in hitting over .400 in the four games since the All-Star break.
+Brendan Donovan continued his hot streak as well.
+With the solo home run last night, Donovan has RBIs in the last four games.
+This mother he has driven in ten runs with three home runs, a triple, and a double.
+Most of this work has come since the All-Star break.
+Since the break, he is 5-16 with two home runs and seven RBIs.
+Nolan Gorman has come out of the All-Star break hot as well.
+He is hitting .389 since the break while hitting three doubles and a home run.
+He leads the team with 14 total bases since the break, plus he had five RBIs which is good for third on the team since the break.

-On the hill for the Cardinals, today will be Jordan Montgomery.
-He is 6-7 this year with a 3.23 ERA.
-He has been almost unhittable since the start of July.
-In his two starts so far this month, he has pitched 11 innings and given up just five hits.
-This has led to just two runs being scored and only one of them earned.
-That gives Montgomery a 0.82 ERA so far this month.
-He has been doing this for a while now.
-In June he gave up ten runs in five starts.
-Only six of those were earned, and he finished the month with a 1.71 ERA.
-If the defense can play well behind him, expect another good outing from Montgomery.
+The Cardinals will send Dakota Hudson to the mound to make his first start of the year this year.
+As a reliever on the season, he is 1-0 with a 1.80 ERA in ten innings of work.
+He has appeared four times, and has not given up an earned run in three of that appearance.
+This will not be the first time Hudson has been used as a starter though.
+He started 26 games last year and had a 4.45 ERA with eight wins and seven losses.

 Final Marlins-Cardinals Prediction & Pick